Welcome to Camp!

-To learn more about masa’ot at Ramah in the Rockies, click here and scroll to the “On Excursion…” section towards the bottom of the page.
+To learn more about masa’ot at Ramah in the Rockies, click here.

 Judaism at Camp

-We also encourage Jewish connection at camp through the use of Hebrew.
+We also encourage Jewish connection at camp through the use of Hebrew and developing a love for Israel.
 Certain Hebrew terms are part of our daily routine, and our campers pick them up in no time.
-Additionally, our Israeli tzevet (staff) love to help campers learn new words each day, practice their conversational Hebrew, and are always happy to answer questions about their experiences growing up in Israel!

 Interested in Learning More?